<< Back to Media

 Tonya Haigh, National Drought Mitigation Center, USDA

-The dashboard offers data from the previous 40 years to help ranchers make current decisions based on management practices and outcomes in the past.
+The dashboard offers data from the previous 40 years to help ranchers make current decisions based on past management practices and outcomes.

-Not only farmers and ranchers benefit from USDA new climate resilience tools and technologies.
-Urban planners can use the USDA’s Center for Urban Forest Research (CUFR) Tree Carbon Calculator (CTCC) to estimate carbon storage and energy effects of urban trees and project the benefits of planting projects.
-Users can access quantitative data on carbon dioxide sequestration and building heating and cooling energy effects provided by individual trees.
+Not only farmers and ranchers benefit from USDA’s new climate resilience tools and technologies.
+Urban planners can use the USDA’s Center for Urban Forest Research (CUFR) Tree Carbon Calculator (CTCC) to estimate urban tree carbon storage and energy effects and project the benefits of planting projects.
+Users can access quantitative data on carbon dioxide sequestration and the effects of building heating and cooling energy provided by individual trees.
 The tools can estimate greenhouse gas benefits for existing trees based on data from 16 cities and the top 20-25 inventoried tree species from those cities.
 It can also be used to forecast future benefits.
-The CTT produces information on carbon dioxide stored in the tree over many years as well as sequestered over the previous year, and can determine:
+The CTT produces information on carbon dioxide stored in the tree over many years as well as sequestered over the previous year and can determine the following:

 And just recently, Agriculture Secretary Tom Vilsack announced that the USDA will invest $1 billion in partnerships with U.S. climate-smart farmers, ranchers, and forest landowners.
 The new Partnerships for Climate-Smart Commodities finances pilot projects that create market opportunities for U.S. agricultural and forestry products that use climate-smart practices and include innovative, cost-effective ways to measure and verify greenhouse gas benefits.
 A climate-smart agricultural commodity is produced using agricultural (farming, ranching or forestry) practices that reduce greenhouse gas emissions or sequester carbon.